VineelaShaik/PROMPT-ENGINEERING/README.md

 # Output
 ## 1. Explain the foundational concepts of Generative AI.
+### What is Generative AI?

+Generative AI involves the use of models that generate new data resembling a given dataset.
+Unlike traditional AI, which focuses on classification and prediction, GenAI creates new content in a way that mimics human creativity.
+It is used across various domains including text generation, image synthesis, and personalized content creation.
 ## 2. Focusing on Generative AI architectures. (like transformers).
 ## Types of Generative AI Models
 ### 1. Transformers or Autoregressive Models